msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.9.1 =
+* Changed behaviour: The `relevanssi_excerpt_part` filter hook now gets the post ID as a second parameter.
+The documentation for the filter has been fixed to match actual use: this filter is applied to the excerpt part after the highlighting and the ellipsis have been added.
+* Changed behaviour: The `relevanssi_index_custom_fields` filter hook is no longer used when determining which custom fields are used for phrase searching.
+If you have a use case where this change matters, please contact us.
+* Minor fix: The `relevanssi_excerpt` filter hook was removed in 4.9.0.
+It is now restored and behaves the way it did before.
+* Minor fix: Avoids undefined variable warnings from the Pretty Links compatibility code.
+* Minor fix: The Oxygen Builder compatibility has been improved.
+Now shortcodes in Oxygen Builder content are expanded, if that setting is enabled in Relevanssi settings.

 = 4.9.0 =
 * New feature: There's now a "Debugging" tab in the Relevanssi settings, letting you see how the Relevanssi index sees posts.
 This is familiar to Premium users, but is now available in the free version as well.
 * New feature: The SEO Framework plugin is now supported and posts set excluded from the search in SEO Framework settings will be excluded from the index.